-- 5 'Be dressed ready for service and keep your lamps burning, 36 like servants waiting for their master to return from a wedding banquet, so that when he comes and knocks they can immediately open the door for him. - 37 It will be good for those servants whose master finds them watching when he comes.

-Truly I tell you, he will dress himself to serve, will make them recline at the table and will come and wait on them.
-38 It will be good for those servants whose master finds them ready, even if he comes in the middle of the night or

-- towards daybreak.
-39 But understand this: if the owner of the house had known at what hour the thief was coming, he would not have let - 39 But understand this: if the owner of the house had known at what hour the thief was coming, he would not have let his house be broken into.

-40 You also must be ready, because the Son of Man will come at an hour when you do not expect him.4
+- 5 'Be dressed ready for service and keep your lamps burning, 36 like servants waiting for their master to return from a wedding banquet, so that when he comes and knocks they can immediately open the door for him. - $^{\rm 37}$ It will be good for those servants whose master finds them watching when he comes. - Truly I tell you, he will dress himself to serve, will make them recline at the table and will come and wait on them. - 38 It will be good for those servants whose master finds them ready, even if he comes in the middle of the night or towards daybreak. - 39 But understand this: if the owner of the house had known at what hour the thief was coming, he would not have let his house be broken into. - 40 You also must be ready, because the Son of Man will come at an hour when you do not expect him.'